gshepperd/PWSD_HomeAssistant_Integration/README.md

 Automatically track your **Parker Water & Sanitation District (PWSD)** water usage in Home Assistant using their official APIs!

+TODO: Implement hourly readings for more granular usage data and more accuracy.

 ## 🎯 Features

 - ✅ **Official APIs** - Uses PWSD's actual smart meter and interval APIs